-If a Party, or an agency thereof, makes a payment under an indemnity, guarantee or contract of insurance it has entered into in respect of a covered investment:

-- (a) the other Party shall recognize that the Party or its agency shall be entitled in all circumstances to the same rights under this Agreement as those of the investor in respect of the covered investment.
-Such rights are the same as investors would have, had the subrogation not happened.
-Such rights may be exercised by the Party or an agency thereof, or by the investor if the Party or an agency thereof so authorises; - (b) the investor shall not pursue these rights to the extent of the subrogation.
+- 1. If a Party, or its designated agency, makes a payment under an indemnity, guarantee or contract of insurance it has entered into in respect of a covered investment made by one of its investors in the territory of the other Party: - (i) The other Party shall recognize that the Party or its agency shall be entitled in all circumstances to the same rights under this Agreement as those of the investor in respect of the covered investment, but for the subrogation.
+Such rights may be exercised by the Party or an agency thereof, or by the investor if the Party or an agency thereof so authorizes. - (ii) The investor shall not pursue these rights to the extent of the subrogation.